dam5s/android-example-kotlin/README.md

 # Android Example  Kotlin
-An example of basic Android application setup using Kotlin.
-It can run Robolectric and Espresso tests.
+An example of basic Android application setup using Kotlin, including Robolectric tests.

 This is an example built from the three following sources

- *  [Deckard Gradle](https://github.com/robolectric/deckard-gradle) (from the Robolectric team) demonstrates the base structure for running Robolectric tests and Espresso tests through gradle.
+ *  [Deckard Gradle](https://github.com/robolectric/deckard-gradle) (from the Robolectric team) demonstrates the base structure for running Robolectric tests through gradle.
  *  [tests-app-robolectric-junit](https://github.com/blundell/tests-app-robolectric-junit) (by Paul Blundell)
     demonstrates how to use a components based structure in order to make Robolectric tests well supported by Android Studio.
  *  [Kotlin Android Tutorial](http://kotlinlang.org/docs/tutorials/kotlin-android.html)